 I use quantitative analytic methods and a variety of data sources to understand disruptive and surprising contemporary social phenomena.
 My research bridges the gap between formal demographic approaches to migration and mobility and classic sociological topics, including inequality, segregation, residential mobility, urbanism and urbanization, and the influences of social, economic, geographic context.

-I am particularly interested in understanding why people move, how they chose among potential destinations, and how that movement (or lack thereof) impacts individuals and places (or not).
+I am particularly interested in understanding why people move, how they choose among potential destinations, and how that movement (or lack thereof) impacts individuals and places (or not).

 American Mobility Decline